-Prerequisite: MKT 201 or MKT 301, completion of at least 60 college credits, a major or minor in a School of Business program, and consent of internship director and appropriate faculty member.
+Prerequisite: MKT 201 or MKT 201W, or MKT 301, completion of at least 60 college credits, a major or minor in a School of Business program, and consent of internship director and appropriate faculty member.

 Offered: Fall, Spring, Summer.

 MKT 490 - Directed Study (4)